 Freedom of Information Act (FOIA)

-- INTERPOL Washington retrieves information from its files primarily by a person's complete name, date of birth, and place of birth.
-These data elements are usually essential for a search of INTERPOL Washington records.
+•USNCB retrieves information from its files primarily by a person's complete name, date of birth, and place of birth.
+These data elements are usually essential for an effective search of USNCB records.

-- INTERPOL Washington's records are retained for a period of seven years from the date a case is closed.
-Therefore, records requested may have been destroyed, or, may not exist in the INTERPOL Washington system.
-Currently, INTERPOL Washington cases closed prior to 1999 are no longer available.
+•USNCB's records are retained for a period of seven years from the date a case is closed.
+Therefore, records requested may have been destroyed, or, may not exist in the USNCB system.
+Currently, USNCB cases closed prior to 2012 are no longer available.

-- The U.S. Attorney General exempted the records of INTERPOL Washington from sections of the Privacy Act providing for access to certain records (28 C.F.R. § 16.103).
-Therefore, INTERPOL Washington does not process requests for information under the Privacy Act.
+•The U.S. Attorney General exempted the records of USNCB from sections of the Privacy Act providing for access to certain records (28 C.F.R. § 16.103).
+Therefore, USNCB does not process requests for information under the Privacy Act.

 Many documents are available to the public without having to make a FOIA request.
 These documents are called “proactive disclosures" because they are automatically posted online by all U.S. Department of Justice components.

 Publicly available information for which a FOIA request is not required: